freedomofpress/securedrop/docs/deployment_practices.rst

 those sources.
 This information can potentially be accessed by law enforcement or intelligence agencies and could unduly expose a source.

+Similarly, consider avoiding the use of Cloudflare (and other CDNs: Akamai, StackPath, Incapsula, Amazon CloudFront, etc.) for the SecureDrop landing page.
+These services intercept requests between a potential source and the SecureDrop landing page and can be used to `track <https://github.com/Synzvato/decentraleyes/wiki/Frequently-Asked-Questions>`__ or collect information on sources.

 **Apply applicable security headers**

 Security headers give instructions to the web browser on how to handle